Newsletter

 2020 Water Quality Initiative

-The Milwaukee Metropolitan Sewerage District (MMSD) is partnering with the City of Milwaukee, Wisconsin Department of Natural Resources (WDNR), We Energies, and the Port of Milwaukee to create a new Dredged Material Management Facility (DMMF) in the Milwaukee harbor.
+The Milwaukee Metropolitan Sewerage District (MMSD) is partnering with the City of Milwaukee, Wisconsin Department of Natural Resources (WDNR), We Energies, and Port Milwaukee to create a new Dredged Material Management Facility (DMMF) in the Milwaukee harbor.
 When it is completed, this facility will provide safe, secure containment for 1.9 million cubic yards of sediment removed from the Milwaukee, Menomonee, and Kinnickinnic Rivers.

 Over time, contaminated sediment has accumulated in the downstream portions of our rivers.
 The Milwaukee Estuary (the area where Milwaukee’s three rivers converge) was designated an Area of Concern (AOC) by the EPA in 1987 due to historical contamination.
 Since then, there have been ongoing efforts to clean up Milwaukee’s Estuary.